Posted October 15, 2015

 By Michael Perry and Val Vask

 With more than three billion people using the Internet every day, malicious actors are finding more and more ways to target as many unsuspecting victims as they can.
-Though there are many web-based attack methods that cybercriminals use to expose an organization’s employees to malware and ultimately gain valuable corporate information, two that have been gaining popularity recently are malvertising and watering holes.
+Though there are many web-based attack methods that cybercriminals use to expose an organization’s employees to Malware: Software that is intended to damage or disable computers and computer systems. and ultimately gain valuable corporate information, two that have been gaining popularity recently are malvertising and watering holes.
 Both attack vectors take advantage of legitimate, trusted websites, which is why they are a major concern for enterprise management when it comes to controlling the viewing habits of employees.

 Malvertising (‘malicious advertising’) refers to an online ad that’s infected with malware or malicious links.
 Cybercriminals place infected ads into legitimate advertising networks and webpages.
 In some cases, victims click the ad and malware is downloaded onto their device or they are redirected to another site with malicious code.
 In other cases, criminals exploit zero-day vulnerabilities in Adobe Flash so that the malware will download directly onto the victim’s computer, even if they don’t click the ad.
 Ultimately, the cybercriminal is hoping to generate more income through “advertisement hacking” or fraud.